Read Mapping Near Non-Volatile Memory: Evaluation

 Fig.~\ref{fig:inps} depicts how the throughput of \arch\ (for \seed=15) and Barracuda scale with different input {\em query} lengths, as captured by the X-axis.
 Left Y-axis denotes throughput in terms of total number of {\em query}s processed per second; right Y-axis, \arch's relative throughput improvement over Barracuda.
 As Barracuda cannot handle {\em query}s longer than 150 bases, we had to limit the maximum length to 150.
 On the other hand, \arch\ can handle longer {\em query}s, as long as each {\em query} fits in a single row of the TCAM arrays.
 According to Fig~\ref{fig:inps}, \arch's throughput decreases with increasing {\em query} length, since communication takes proportionally more time.
 However, \arch\ still is more scalable, and the relative throughput improvement over Barracuda increases with the {\em query} length.
 For the longest {\em query} length that Barracuda can handle, \arch\ provides $14.1\times$ higher throughput. }

-{A higher {\em tolerance} value can effectively decrease the rate of missed {\ssq}s for mapping, which have a larger number of their bases corrupted than {\em tolerance} due to mismatches (per Section~\ref{sec:pr}).} Fig.~\ref{fig:sensperf} depicts how the throughput of \arch$_{SNP}$ (with 16 chips) and SOAP$_{SNP}$ scale with different {\em tolerance} values (i.e., the number of base mismatches that are permitted to pass as matches during mapping), as captured by the X-axis.
-Left Y-axis denotes throughput in terms of total number of {\em query}s processed per second; right Y-axis, relative throughput improvement of \arch$_{SNP}$ over SOAP$_{SNP}$.
-For \arch$_{SNP}$, changing {\em tolerance} is equivalent to changing SA's threshold voltage, following the methodology from Section~\ref{sec:sensest}.
-To increase the {\em tolerance}, SA's threshold voltage should decrease, which marginally slows the SA down.
-On the other hand, increasing {\em tolerance} improves alignment rate of \arch$_{SNP}$, which leads to having lower number of {\ssq}s going through extra search phases.
-As shown in Fig.~\ref{fig:sensperf}, increasing {\em tolerance} improves \arch$_{SNP}$'s throughput performance marginally.
-SOAP$_{SNP}$'s throughput, however, degrades more notably with increasing {\em tolerance}, { since it cannot prune the search space as aggressively under a higher {\em tolerance} value.} Consequently, \arch$_{SNP}$'s throughput improvement over SOAP$_{SNP}$ increases for higher {\em tolerance} values as shown in Fig.~\ref{fig:sensperf}.
-For a {\em tolerance} of 4 (largest allowed in SOAP$_{SNP}$), \arch$_{SNP}$'s throughput improvement over SOAP$_{SNP}$ becomes $19.3\times$.
-Fig.~\ref{fig:sensaccept} compares alignment rate (Y-axis) of \arch$_{SNP}$ and SOAP$_{SNP}$ under different {\em tolerance} values (X-axis).
-We observe that \arch$_{SNP}$'s alignment rate closely tracks SOAP$_{SNP}$'s.
-For a {\em tolerance} of 4, \arch$_{SNP}$ fails to align only around 2.9\% more {\ssq}s, when compared to SOAP$_{SNP}$.
-To summarize, \arch$_{SNP}$ can handle higher {\em tolerance} values compared to SOAP$_{SNP}$, with negligible alignment rate reduction. \vshrink{0.2}
+{A higher {\em tolerance} value can effectively decrease the rate of missed {\ssq}s for mapping, which have a larger number of their bases corrupted (due to {\em read} errors and genomic variations) than {\em tolerance}.
+Fig.~\ref{fig:sensperf} depicts how the throughput of \arch$_{SUB}$ (with 16 chips) and SOAP$_{SUB}$ scale with different {\em tolerance} values captured by the X-axis.
+Recall that {\em tolerance} indicates the number of base mismatches that are permitted to pass as matches during mapping.
+Left Y-axis denotes throughput in terms of total number of {\em query}s processed per second; right Y-axis, relative throughput improvement of \arch$_{SUB}$ over SOAP$_{SUB}$.